 These instructions are for Windows 10, but also work in Windows 7 or Windows 8, with a few differences.
-For instance, instead of This PC, in earlier versions of Windows, you can click My Computer.
+For instance, instead of This PC, in earlier versions of Windows, click My Computer.

 In the examples below, file name extensions are shown.
 For instance, in our screenshots below, the SDelete executable file is displayed as sdelete64.exe, but your computer might hide the extension .exe.
 In Windows 10, if you want to see file name extensions, click the View tab in File Explorer, and check the File name extensions box.

 To install SDelete to a dedicated folder on your computer and add it to your PATH, follow the instructions below.

 - Then, open another File Explorer window by pressing Windows key+E again.
 Move and resize the windows to see both windows on your screen.
 In the second Explorer window, locate your Program Files folder.
 Select This PC on the left, then on the right, double-click C:, then Program Files.